nus-cs2103-AY2223S2/tp/docs/UserGuide.md

   * pH: 7
   * Temperature: 27.2 degrees celcius
   * Date and time associated with each reading: 03/04/2023 1200
-* Scenario 2 (Screenshot below): On 6th April 2pm, `tank addReadings tk/1 al/4 ph/14 tp/40` adds the following readings to the first tank in the [tanks panel](#about-the-interface) with the following details:
+* Scenario 2 (Screenshot below): On 6th April 2.33 pm, `tank addReadings tk/1 al/4 ph/14 tp/40` adds the following readings to the first tank in the [tanks panel](#about-the-interface) with the following details:
   * Ammonia level: 4 ppm
   * pH: 14
   * Temperature: 40 degrees celcius